CharFractal/CharFractal/README.md

 - 🌱 My Game Design is focused around Souls Like Games, Horror Space Genre and 90's culture.

-- ⚡  I am a Game developer beacuse i want to make my own Game and Anime based on the Story i have been writting since Childhood.
+- ⚡  I want to be a Game developer beacuse i want to make my own Game and Anime based on the Story i have been writting since Childhood.

 <h3 align="center">Languages and Tools:</h3>
 <p align="center">